 Snub Nose Revolvers

-Highly concealable, easy to operate, extremely reliable, robust, and functional in adverse operational conditions, snub nose revolvers have a staying power in the market.
+Highly concealable, easy to operate, extremely reliable, robust, and functional in adverse operational conditions, the snub nose revolver has staying power in the market.
 Especially so, considering that Smith & Wesson, Colt, Kimber, Ruger, Charter Arms, and Taurus are all producing a variety of new guns to add to the hundreds of thousands still in circulation.

 Those hundreds of thousands in circulation also make for an interesting market, because if there is anything a gun guy (or gal) likes, it’s a deal.
 There are a large number of perfectly serviceable ones out there, some of which are in like-new snubs.
 Snubs were often bought as the “have a gun” type of guns.
 These are the sock-drawer guns, carried-lots shot-little guns, carried-little shot-once guns, and even the never-carried left-in-the-box-of-the-top-dresser-drawer-with-the-receipt guns.
 While not overly abundant, they are at least more available than other categories of handguns of similar age.